What It's Like To Work At Theranos After The Fall, According To Glassdoor Reviews

 "Are there any adults in the room?
 There is zero direction or structure, the quality and regulatory systems and knowledge and compliance thereof is almost nil.
 SCARY.
 There is no communication or transparency even within the company, silo mentality -- in a company whose purpose is to PROVIDE INFORMATION to its clients and patients (I guess employees are not included.)
 It is like eighth-graders running around in a sandbox to design medical devices, and having petty and political cliques."

-A different August 2017 review described working at Theranos as "not a happy experience," noting that "the goal is exciting....not sure whether it can be achieved."
+A different review, from August 2017, described working at Theranos as "not a happy experience," noting that "the goal is exciting....not sure whether it can be achieved."

 Reviews from late 2016 and early 2017 suggest employees were nervous about pending investigations and anxious to leave.

-"Everyone I know is looking a way to get out and leave the company especially after the recent layoffs," one review read.
+"Everyone I know is looking [for] a way to get out and leave the company especially after the recent layoffs," one review read.
 "It all causes a toxic environment where we can be the next ones to be laid off.
 We are left with no hopes for the future.
 We all feel deceived and fooled like the investors who trusted the vision of the company."

 A review from August 2017 said that secrecy was still a problem.
 "Too many things hidden from employees.
 Company was struggling to figure out their many accusations and avoiding lawsuits," it read.

-"Smart and driven and kind people, thrown into a smelly swamp." - January 2017 review.
+"Smart and driven and kind people, thrown into a smelly swamp." —a January 2017 review.

-One constant theme among reviews is that Theranos' lower and mid-level employees are not to blame.
+One constant theme among reviews is that Theranos's lower and mid-level employees are not to blame.
 A January 2017 review described the company this way: "Good colleagues, but not a legitimate business."

 The sentiment was echoed in another January 2017 review: "a lot of very smart and driven and kind people, thrown into a smelly swamp."